EnigmaCurry/d.rymcg.tech/backup-volume/README.md

 > however it is still very useful for backing up smaller volumes.
 The
 > feature that lets you shutdown containers before backup starts,
 > creates a safe and *generic* way of backing up any container volume.
+>
+> A future version (in development) will need to address the
+> incremental backup situation by replacing the existing backup
+> procedure with restic.

 ## Prepare an S3 bucket offsite